Sheldon, Derbyshire

-Sheldon is a village in the Derbyshire Peak District, England near Bakewell.
+Sheldon is a village and civil parish in the Derbyshire Peak District, England, near Bakewell.
 It is best known for being the closest village to Magpie Mine, a lead mine with an engine house built in the Cornish style.
 Lead mining flourished around here in the 18th and 19th centuries.
 It is now scheduled as an ancient monument, and is the most complete example of a lead mine remaining in the Peak District.
 It is about 1050 feet above sea level.

-Sheldon is home of the Church of St Michael and All Angels as well.
-The church was erected in the 19th century with material derived from dismantling the former Chapel of Ease.
+The parish church of St Michael and All Angels was erected in the 19th century with material derived from dismantling the former Chapel of Ease.

 Church

 The parish church is dedicated to Saint Michael and All Angels.
 Some sources give the dedication as just "All Angels" and many sources refer to the church as just a chapel.
 The present church, which seats 140, was built in 1864 near the site of the old chapel.
 The burial ground is to the east.